rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

 router-internal-default   ClusterIP   172.30.109.20   <none>        80/TCP,443/TCP,1936/TCP   3d14h
 ```

-As we can see the ports are 80/443/1936 for http, https, and metrics:
+As we can see, the ports are 80/443/1936 for HTTP, HTTPS, and metrics:

 ```
 $ oc get svc router-internal-default -o json | jq .spec.ports